Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, St. Peter is the 1053rd most populous.
+St. Peter is ranked the 1047th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Peter was ranked the 1053rd most populous place in the 2020 Census.

 St. Peter's White Population